Kruptein/PlanarAlly/README.md

 # PlanarAlly

-**THIS BRANCH IS EXPERIMENTAL AND IS NOT USABLE IN ANY WAY ATM.
-USE THE MASTER BRANCH INSTEAD**

 A companion tool for when you travel into the planes.

 PlanarAlly is a web tool that adds virtual battlemaps with various extras to your D&D toolbox.